 Bich Dong Pagoda is open all day as there are no set opening hours.
 There is no fence stopping you from going and taking photos, so you can visit anytime.
 We definitely recommend going in the mornings to skip the midday heat and avoid the crowds.
 We visited at 10am and had the complex all to ourselves, although throughout the day it can get much busier with tourists.

 Be aware that there is no entrance fee for Bich Dong Pagoda!
 As we approached on our scooter, an older lady pointed us in the direction of the carpark.
 Once we parked she told us entry and parking cost 50,000VND ($3 AUD) per person.
 Later we found out that entrance is free and that parking shouldn’t cost anymore than 10,000VND.
 Additionally, you don’t have to pay for parking and can instead park beside the road just before reaching the pagoda.
 The locals will try to convince you to pay more than you need to so be sure to avoid this scam if she forces you to park in her area.

 What to expect

-If you’re looking to explore some more pagodas, be sure to also check out the giant Bai Dinh Pagoda!
+The three pagodas are all designed with beautiful traditional architecture and are great to admire.
+Be sure to keep quiet and also dress respectfully around the pagodas.
+If you’re looking to explore some more pagodas, be sure to also check out the giant Bai Dinh Pagoda.